CDDLeiden/DrugEx/README.md

-DrugEx RELEASE NOTES (v3)
+DrugEx
 ====================

-<b>Drug Explorer (DrugEx v3)</b>: Scaffold-Constrained Drug Design with Graph Transformer-based Reinforcement Learning

-By Xuhan Liu & Gerard J.P. van Westen, on January 28th 2022
+This repository contains developements by Gerard van Westen's Computational Drug Discovery group to **Drug Explorer (DrugEx)**, a _de novo_ drug design code, originally developped by [Xuhan Liu](https://github.com/XuhanLiu/DrugEx/tree/master) & Gerard J.P. van Westen.
+[2,3,4]

 Please see the LICENSE file for the license terms for the software.
 Basically it's free to academic users.
 If you do wish to sell the software or use it in a commercial product, then please contact us: